Freight Procurement Guide for Commodity Traders (6 Chapters, 2026)

 - Chapter 5: How to Negotiate Freight Rates in a Volatile Market

 Freight procurement is one of the largest controllable costs in commodity trading.
-For mid-sized traders, it can represent 15–25% of deal margins.
+For mid-sized traders, it can represent a large share of deal margin on thin spreads.
 Get it wrong and you lose millions to demurrage, broker rate premiums, and compliance risk.
-Get it right and you cut costs 40–60%, compress cycle time from days to hours, and satisfy regulators in Singapore, Dubai, and Geneva.
+Get it right and you tighten procurement cost and cycle time, compress cycle time from days to hours, and satisfy regulators in Singapore, Dubai, and Geneva.

 Build the business case and benchmarks.